Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 <a name="anylineOcrModule"> </a>
 ## Anyline OCR

-With the Anyline OCR Module it is possible to set up scanning for special/custom use cases.
+With the Anyline OCR Module it is possible to set up scanning for custom use-cases.

-There are two different modes for this module: LINE and GRID.
+There are two different modes for this module: **LINE** and **GRID**.
-The LINE mode is optimal for scanning one or more lines of variable length or font (like IBANs or addresses).
+The LINE mode is optimal for scanning one or more lines of variable length and/or font (like IBANs or addresses).
-The GRID mode is optimal for characters with equal size laid out in a grid with a constant font, background and character count (like loyalty codes inside bottle caps).
+The GRID mode is optimal for characters with equal size laid out in a grid, with a constant font, background and character count (like loyalty codes inside bottle caps).

-If the provided settings are not enough to achieve a great result, you can
+If the provided settings are not enough to achieve great results, feel free to
-<a href="https://www.anyline.io/support-request/">contact us</a> and we can create a command file that is optimized
+<a href="https://www.anyline.io/support-request/">contact us</a> and we will create a command file that is optimized
-for that your case.
-This script can then be set as a parameter to this module (so minimal changes are required to your app).
+for your use-case.
+This script can then be set as a parameter to this module, so minimal changes are required to your app.

 #### Settings Common

 property | description
 ----- | -----------
-scanMode | Available modes: `LINE` or `GRID` customCmdFile | An optional custom command file minCharHeight | The minimum height of a character to scan in pixels (relative to the configured capture resolution) maxCharHeight | The maximum height of a character to scan in pixels (relative to the configured capture resolution) tesseractLanguages | The languages to use for the OCR (e.g. to use custom.traineddata set this value "custom") charWhitelist | Filter the recognized characters to only allow the ones included in this list (e.g. `"ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890"` for capital letters and numbers only) validationRegex | A regex string to validate the result (invalid results will not be returned). (regex is in <a href="http://www.cplusplus.com/reference/regex/ECMAScript/">ECMAScript regular expressions pattern syntax</a>) minConfidence | The minimum confidence required to return a result, a value between 0 and 100. (higher confidence means it may take longer to get a result but it is more likely to be accurate)
+scanMode | `LINE` or `GRID`
+customCmdFile | An optional custom command file minCharHeight | The minimum height of a character to scan in pixels (relative to the configured capture resolution) maxCharHeight | The maximum height of a character to scan in pixels (relative to the configured capture resolution) tesseractLanguages | The languages to use for the OCR (e.g. to use custom.traineddata set this value "custom") charWhitelist | Filter the recognized characters to only allow the ones included in this list (e.g. `"ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890"` for capital letters and numbers only) validationRegex | A regex string to validate the result.
+Invalid results will not be returned. (regex is in <a href="http://www.cplusplus.com/reference/regex/ECMAScript/">ECMAScript regular expressions pattern syntax</a>) minConfidence | The minimum confidence required to return a result, a value between 0 and 100. (higher confidence means it may take longer to get a result but it is more likely to be accurate)

 #### Settings LINE mode only
 property | description
 ----- | -----------
-removeSmallContours | If this is `true` small contours will be ignored (This is useful for latin capital letters and numbers.
+removeSmallContours | If this is `true`, small contours will be ignored (This is useful for latin capital letters and numbers.
 This is detrimental if details are relevant, like the dot above the letter `i`)

 #### Settings GRID mode only
 property | description